 The Abbasids had been supported by many Shi’ites in their rise to power, but after their victory had the reaffirmed their support for Sunni Islam.
-Shi’itets throughout the Caliphate felt badly let down by this, and some of these local dynasts were Shi’ites whose recognition of the Abbasid caliphs was lukewarm at best.
+Shi’ites throughout the Caliphate felt badly let down by this, and some of these local dynasts were Shi’ites whose recognition of the Abbasid caliphs was lukewarm at best.
 In some regions, particularly North Africa, sectarian movements (for example the Almoravids and the Almohads) seized control, completely rejecting Abbasid rule.
 Here also the Shi’ite Fatimid movement originated before conquering first Egypt, then Syria and western Arabia.
-The Fatimid rulers saw themselves as rival caliphs to the Abbasids, and their avowed aim was to replace them as rulers of the entire Muslim world
+The Fatimid rulers saw themselves as rival caliphs to the Abbasids, and their avowed aim was to replace them as rulers of the entire Muslim world.

 In the 10th century a tribal group from northern Iran, the Buyids, swooped on Baghdad and more or less confined the caliphs to a ceremonial role while they wielded effective power.
 Then, in the 11th century, a Turkish tribe called the Seljuqs, who originated beyond the borders of the Caliphate but who had recently converted to Islam, conquered most of Iran, Iraq, Syria and much of Anatolia.
 They created an empire of their own, whilst still retaining the caliph in Baghdad as a shadowy figurehead.
 Real power lay with the Seljuq sultan.
 Later, after Seljuq power fell into decline, Turkish leaders from central Asia – Mahmud of Ghazni, the Khwarizm Shah – carved out large new empires for themselves in Iran and Transoxania.

-None of these political upheavals stifled the cultural progress under the Caliphate.
+None of these upheavals stifled the cultural progress under the Caliphate.
 Indeed, as political fragmentation set in and several centres of power emerged in the Islamic world, Muslim thinkers and artists were in increasing demand, and advances in mathematics, science, geography, astronomy and other branches of learning continued to be made.

-Neither did the upheavals hinder the spread of the Muslim faith.
+Neither was the spread of the Muslim faith hindered.
 Originally a minority religion in the Middle East, by the 13th century the clear majority of the population of the lands of the Caliphate were Muslims.
 Furthermore, the faith had spread far beyond the Caliphate’s borders, to West Africa, East Africa, the Indian subcontinent and South East Asia.